 - Community involvement to understand the use of space by dugongs and green turtles in the Torres Strait

 - Improving abundance estimates of dugongs and large immature and adult-sized green turtles in Western and Central Torres Strait

 The Marine Ecosystem Monitoring Project helps us to understand trends in the health of coral reef and seagrass ecosystems, and to detect negative impacts affecting these vital ecosystems.

-The Invasive Species Management Project supports Torres Strait communities to control and manage some of the introduced plants and animals that are negatively impacting their islands.
+The Biosecurity and Invasive Species Management Project supports Torres Strait communities to control and manage some of the introduced plants and animals that are negatively impacting their islands.
 This work also helps communities to look after their islands’ natural and cultural values for future generations.

 - Major weed programs are underway to control Leucaena on several islands including Mua, Boigu, Saibai, Mer and Erub and Warraber.

 - 80% of Rubber Bush on Dauan has been removed.

 - A Lantana control program has been undertaken on Mer and Erub.

 - Invasive feral cat and rodent surveys have been conducted on 13 uninhabited islands in Torres Strait.

 - Negotiations are underway with the Moa community to tackle wild horses on Moa.